mohammedasker/100-days-of-code/log.md

 **Thoughts** Not gonna lie, I can't tell the difference between eventListener and functions.
 To me, it seems like they do the same thing, and the differencesis the ways of typing the code.
 I need to explore it more.

+### Day 10: June 20, 2019

+**Today's Progress**: Still practicing JavaScript event listener.

+**Thoughts**: Uhhhhh...nope.
+I still have no idea what event listener supposed to do.
+I guess I should look up the reference for a while.
+In the meantime, my own website still looking funny and too cringy to post a link in GitHub.
+Gotta fix 'em later.